20Sunny/AIVLOG/README.md

 ## Features

-- User authentication using JSON Web Tokens (JWT)
+- User authentication using JSON Web Tokens (JWT).
 - Blog upload and categorization
 - CRUD operations for blog owners
 - Reading and commenting on blogs for other users